Here are some frequently asked questions from callers looking for a mobile urgent care doctor, and some answers we hope will help:

 Where are you located?

-Our Physician Room Service® mobile physicians can come directly to your hotel room or vacation rental if you are staying in the Orlando Florida tourist attractions area.
-We service ONLY the following zip codes:
+Our Physician Room Service® mobile urgent care doctors can come directly to your hotel room or vacation rental if you are staying in the Orlando Florida tourist attractions area.

-- Walt Disney World Resorts, Lake Buena Vista areas 32830
+- Walt Disney World Resorts and Lake Buena Vista areas 32830

 - Celebration, Reunion, and west Kissimmee areas 34747, 34746, 34741